The Game Slams ‘Salty’ Meek Mill After Nicki Minaj Diss Track Drama — See Scathing Tirade

 “Had a bomb ass woman & blew it cause you wasn’t man enough to return the love that was given,” The Game, whose real name is Jayceon Terrell Taylor, added.
 “You a 🤡 ass n*gga, won’t fight me, but quick to tell Drake he can get a fade 🤔🤔🤔 straight f*ckin sucka… I shoulda never took my hands from around Nicki that day we shot #PillsNPotions… that was the last time she been held by a REAL N*GGA !!! #NiggasIsTheNewBitches #OurDayIsComingSoon #DickChaser #ThemHerFollowers #iRememberWhenYouHad600ThousandB4Her #KeepRidinDirtBikesWitYoNutsOnNiggasButts #NickiGetYouAREALMAN #HeyBigHead 😉.”

-The Game concluded, “You would’ve died after Drizzy bodied you if Nicki wasn’t on ya arm lil ungrateful pu**y…. she the only reason you lasted long enough to beef wit me & trust me, the day is coming where I throw yo lil punk ass over 6 cars !!!
+The Game proved how disgusted he was with Meek’s actions, by concluding, “You would’ve died after Drizzy bodied you if Nicki wasn’t on ya arm lil ungrateful pu**y…. she the only reason you lasted long enough to beef wit me & trust me, the day is coming where I throw yo lil punk ass over 6 cars !!!
 What type of n*gga wanna see the girl that gave him everything he got hurt.. bird ass bum #NickiBirthedYou #WhatREALMANwannaSeeHisGirlHurting ??? #AnswerDatShit !!!!”

 HollywoodLifers, are you team Meek or team The Game?
 Leave your thoughts below!